As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 The few exceptions to this rule are tricky.
 If you entered without inspection, you should be careful to double-check if these exceptions protect you before you file a permanent residency application.

-Many immigrants, required to return home for their green card interviews, will need to request a family unity I-601 hardship waiver.
-If this waiver is not granted, they will not be allowed to legally reenter the United States.
+Many immigrant husband and wives, required to return home for their green card marriage interview, must seek a family unity I-601 hardship waiver.
+If the waiver is not granted, they will not be allowed to legally reenter the United States.

 Are You An Overstay?